Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Policy design

 {where $k_{\textrm{SEI},b}$ is the kinetic rate of the average reaction, $E_{\textrm{SEI},b}$ is the activation energy of the reaction, $n_{\textrm{SEI}}$ is the average number of $e^-$ transferred through the layer, and $\lambda_b$ and $\beta_b$ are parameters depending on other variables such as $\eta_{k,b}$, $OCV_{n,b}$, $z_b$ and others.}

 The system is completed with:

 {where $\eta_{k}$ is the SEI side reaction kinetic overpotential, $z$ is the Li stochiometry of the cell, $OCV_{n}$ is the open-circuit voltage of the anode made with an empirical fit, $OCV_s=0.4V$ is the side reaction open-circuit voltage, and $T$ is the cell temperature.
-It is assumed that the temperature $T$ is constant over time and is controlled by the local primary control system.
-For the \ac{bess} this assumption could be challenged given that the \ac{bess} is owned/operated by the same house owners.
-In the case of the \ac{ev}, the ownership of the car battery pack sometimes corresponds to the OEM/car manufacturer, limiting access and control over it.
+It is assumed that the temperature $T$ is constant over time and is controlled by the local primary control system of the \ac{bess} and \ac{ev}.
 The rest of the parameters can be found in the \ref{sec:appA}.}

 The loss of active material due to the mechanical stress of the electrode is modeled with:

 The total ageing is the contribution of both mechanisms \ac{sei} layer growth and \ac{am} loss.
 The capacity fade current is: